James Rodgers (gridiron football)

-James Rodgers Jr. (born December 20, 1988) is an American football coach and former wide receiver who is the wide receivers coach for the New Jersey Generals of the United States Football League (USFL).
+James Rodgers Jr. (born December 20, 1988) is an American former football player who was a wide receiver for the Montreal Alouettes of the Canadian Football League (CFL).
 He played college football for the Oregon State Beavers, earning second-team All-American honors in 2009.
 Rodgers signed with the Atlanta Falcons as an undrafted free agent following the 2012 NFL draft.
-He played college football for the Oregon State Beavers, earning second-team All-American honors in 2009.
-He has also played for the Montreal Alouettes of the Canadian Football League (CFL).
-As a coach, he served as the outside linebackers coach for the San Antonio Commanders of the Alliance of American Football in 2019.

-High school career
+Early life

 Rodgers attended Lamar Consolidated High School in Richmond, Texas, where he played wide receiver and free safety.
-He was the 2005 and 2006 District MVP and First-team All-State.
+He was the 2005 and 2006 District MVP and first-team All-State.
 He was also a star basketball and track athlete.